build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 that Bob and Alice are running on two separate computers and this handshake must happen over the Internet.

 We'll also imagine that Bob is running within a private network and cannot open a public port exposed to the Internet.
-Instead, Bob registers a forwarding address on an Ockam Node running as a cloud service in Ockam Hub.
+Instead, Bob registers a forwarding address on an Ockam Node, running as a cloud service in Ockam Hub.

 This node is at TCP address `1.node.ockam.network:4000` and offers two general purpose Ockam services:
 _routing and forwarding._